slagle/undercloud-live/README.md

 kickstart file that can be used to build an undercloud Live CD.

 1. install fedora-kickstarts and livecd-tools if needed
-1. set $UNDERCLOUD_LIVE_ROOT to the directory where undercloud-live is checked out
-1. livecd-creator --verbose  --fslabel=Fedora-Undercloud-LiveCD --cache=/var/cache/live --releasever=19 --config=/path/to/undercloud-live/kickstart/fedora-undercloud-livecd.ks
+1. livecd-creator --verbose  --fslabel=Fedora-Undercloud-LiveCD --cache=/var/cache/yum/x86_64/19 --releasever=19 --config=/path/to/undercloud-live/kickstart/fedora-undercloud-livecd.ks

 This will produce a Fedora-Undercloud-LiveCD.iso file in the current directory.
 To test it simply run:

-    qemu-kvm -m 1024 Fedora-Undercloud-LiveCD.iso
+    qemu-kvm -m 2048 Fedora-Undercloud-LiveCD.iso
-(you can also run it with 512 of ram, but it will be quite a bit slower)
+(you can run it with less ram, but it will be quite a bit slower)

+## Running the live cd

+To use the live cd, follow the steps below.

+1. Boot the live cd on physical hardware or in a vm with at least 4gb of ram.
+1. The libvirtd service on the undercloud uses the default network of 192.168.122.0/24.
+If this is already in use in your enviornment, you need to change it.
+Here's an example of doing that if you wanted to switch the subnet to 123 instead of 122:

+    # run these commands as root
+    sed -i "s/122/123/g" /etc/libvirt/qemu/networks/default.xml
+    systemctl restart libvirtd
+    virsh net-destroy default
+    virsh net-start default
+1. Open a terminal and switch to the stack user: su - su - stack
+1. Source the undercloud configuration source undercloudrc

+From here, you can use all the normal openstack clients to interact with the running undercloud services.

+To get going on deploying an overcloud, you will want to build images and start the overcloud.
+There are scripts to do these pieces as well, but we may change that into just documentation instructions so that users get the full experience of setting up an overcloud themselves.
+The scripts are here:
+    /opt/stack/undercloud-live/bin/undercloud-images.sh
+    /opt/stack/undercloud-live/bin/undercloud-deploy-overcloud.sh

 # References